DuncanIdahoCT/espresence-mmwave-multi-sensor/README.md

    ```
 # Comments are welcome

-This is my first GitHub repo/project so I appologize if it's a bit chaotic.
+This is my first GitHub repo/project so I apologize if it's a bit chaotic.